forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Summary Population Susceptibility and Transmission Rates

-* Population groups with an adequate and in form immune system in the lungs mostly get mild diseases and are less infectious, these includes young people and especially children.
-For children Covid is no more or even less dangerous than other respiratory viruses.
-  * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
-In schools if there were many infected this is mostly due to super spreading teachers and not children infecting each other. [argumentation in work]
-  * [Transmission Distribution](#transmission-distribution): The transmission and spread varies across people: 20% are responsible for 80% of the infections.
-People from 5 to 29 years are less likely to get severely sick and transmit Covid less.
-* On the other hand populations with long-time exposure to air pollution or have high prevalence of risk factors such as few movement and/or severe obesity tend to have more Covid cases and higher fatality rates.
+Populations with long-time exposure to air pollution or have high prevalence of risk factors such as few movement and/or severe obesity tend to have more Covid cases and higher fatality rates.
-  * [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades seem to have many more cases and have higher death rates.
+* [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades have more cases and have higher death rates.
-  * [Overweight](#overweight): Regions where overweight tend to have more cases and higher fatality rates.
+* [Overweight](#overweight): Regions where overweight have more cases and higher fatality rates.